joebew42/diaspora-replica/README.md

 ```
 Wait until the virtual machine is automatically setted up with puppet and is up and running.

-###Deploy Diaspora*
+###Deploy diaspora*
-When the virtual machine is up and running, then you can deploy Diaspora* on it using Capistrano
+When the virtual machine is up and running, then you can deploy diaspora* on it using Capistrano

 ```
 cap development deploy
 ```
-When the deployment process is finished you can start Diaspora*
+When the deployment process is finished you can start diaspora*

 ```
 cap development deploy:start
 ```
-Now, your Diaspora* installation is up and running, you can go visit it at ``http://development.diaspora.io``
+Now, your diaspora* installation is up and running, you can go visit it at ``http://development.diaspora.io``

 ##How to start a production environment
 If you want to use these tools to deploy a production environment (e.g. stage or production), you have to configure some properties inside ``Vagrantfile``, ``puppet/manifests/site.pp``, ``capistrano/config/deploy/production.rb`` and of course, SSL certs and private/public keys for the server.